 Without efficiently allocating government funds and private capital to endeavors that breed innovation, the United States will continue to digress deeper into a possible recession.

-Opponents argue that because of the structural changes that need to made to our fiscal and monetary policy, simply reallocating funds between sectors does not truly increase risk taking necessary to spur growth.
+Opponents argue that because of the structural changes that need to be made to our fiscal and monetary policy, simply reallocating funds between sectors does not truly increase risk-taking necessary to spur growth.
 An important factor relating to the impact of government stimulus is the multiplier that magnifies the effect of government spending.

 Economists placed a great deal of confidence on the impact that the stimulus would have on improving the economy.

 However, many experts are beginning to realize that economists were flying blind when trying to determine the effect of spending trillions of dollars.
 “That’s hardly the kind of certainty upon which trillion dollar investments should be justified-especially in these risky times.”
 “Stimulus exhausts precious resources, scares off productive risk-taking, leaves structural problems unresolved, and accumulates a mountain of debt in its wake.
 “If taxpayers failed to realize that the stimulus would leave a bill without producing permanent results, it’s hardly lost on them now.”

 If policymakers are unwilling to remove the risk associated with another bank run and government stimulus has not put the U.S. back on track, what can be done to reduce unemployment?
 Policies to reduce the volatility of domestic unemployment during economic downturns would be a viable solution in the near term.

 For example, idling off-shore workers by restricting imports or demanding that off-shore producers buy more of our goods would keep less-skilled workers employed.
 Understanding the benefits of cheap off-shore labor and redeploying capital to profitable domestic endeavors can also drive growth.
 “Pragmatic immigration and trade policies could contribute significantly to reducing unemployment in recessions.”